 - Study Abroad Preparation Checklist: 5 Things to do BEFORE Studying Abroad

-I’ll admit, I signed up for the free trial so I could have book to listen to on my 11 hour Berlin to Amsterdam Flixbus ride, but ended up keeping my subscription because let’s be real… who doesn’t love a good story without the effort of actually reading it?
+I’ll admit, I signed up for the free trial so I could have a book to listen to on my 11-hour Berlin to Amsterdam Flixbus ride, but ended up keeping my subscription because let’s be real… who doesn’t love a good story without the effort of actually reading it?
 Just, as always, download your book ahead of time — even if it’s using the wifi at the bus station as you’re waiting to board.
+You can also use Libby, which is a free version supported by local libraries.

 Sign up for Audible here.

-Like Umusio where you pay .99 one time then have access to millions of songs offline.
+Like Umusio where you pay .99 one time and then have access to millions of songs offline.

 The app Deezer costs $9.99 a month, but the first 30 days are free.
 So sign up, but remember to cancel on time!

-The bottom line of outsmarting the Flixbus Wifi limit is just not to use the wifi because you follow the steps I’ve listed above you won’t even need it anyway.
+The bottom line of outsmarting the Flixbus wifi limit is just not to use the wifi because if you follow the steps I’ve listed above you won’t even need it anyway.
+But if you do run into trouble, you can always try to reset your phone.
+Or plead with the driver.

 - Pin it: